 The FFT amplitude of the Mx spectrum for a range of I1 (5.0 – 6.5 mA) is shown in Fig. 1d.
 For I1 < 5.5 mA, the FFT amplitude increases linearly with increasing I1, but the oscillation frequency which can be seen from the peak position of the FFT amplitude in the spectra is constant at ~ 9.0 GHz.
 This constant frequency corresponds to the ferromagnetic resonance frequency (Supporting Figure S1).
 For 5.5 mA < I1 < 6.0 mA, the frequency undergoes a red shift due to the large angle motion of magnetization components as shown in the Fig. 1c (I1 = 6.0 mA), which reduces the effective demagnetization field in the NiFe layer.
 The magnetization component transverse to Hext undergoes oscillations at twice the oscillation frequency in order to maintain a constant magnitude and thus reduces the frequency.
 Upon further increase of I1, the frequency reduces and reaches ~ 7.1 GHz for I1 = 6.0 mA.
 This frequency shift is attributed to the complex coupling of oscillatory amplitude and phase as predicted by the nonlinear auto-oscillator theory for STOs46.
 For I1 = 6.5 mA, the frequency increases to 9.1 GHz and the FFT amplitude reduces due to the out-of-plane oscillation, as can be seen in Fig. 1c (I1 = 6.5 mA).
-Therefore, the magnetization dynamics in the SHO can be classified into three regimes: the linear excitation regime for I1 < 5.5 mA, where the frequency is constant with increasing precession amplitudes along Hext as a function of I1, the nonlinear excitation regime for 5.5 mA < I1 < 6.0 mA, where the FFT amplitude is saturated and the frequency decreases drastically with increasing I1 and the out-of-plane oscillation regime for I1 > 6.5 mA where the frequency increases and the FFT amplitude decreases.
+Therefore, the magnetization dynamics in the SHO can be classified into three regimes as shown in Fig. 1e: the linear excitation regime for I1 < 5.5 mA, where the frequency is constant with increasing precession amplitudes along Hext as a function of I1, the nonlinear excitation regime for 5.5 mA < I1 < 6.0 mA, where the FFT amplitude is saturated and the frequency decreases drastically with increasing I1 and the out-of-plane oscillation regime for I1 > 6.5 mA where the frequency increases and the FFT amplitude decreases.

 4-bit binary digit classification

 Having explored magnetization dynamics, we investigate the ability of the SHO in classifying n-bit binary input data.
 The encoded input signal bi(t) is a representation of the pulse stream, with current values I0 and I1 for bit 0 and bit 1, respectively.
 The pulse width (τ) and pulse period (Δt) are 3 ns and 4 ns, respectively.
 The pulse width τ includes rise and fall time of 1 ns each.
 Figure 2 represents 4-bit input pulse patterns, Mx responses and FFT amplitude spectra (Frequency) with input current values, I1 = 3.5 mA and I0 = 0 mA, which lies in the linear excitation regime.
-For the input pattern 1111 in Fig. 2a, the Mx response in the Fig. 2b shows the magnetization oscillations with varying amplitude for each bit 1 inputs.
-For the 1001 pattern in Fig.2d, the magnetization relaxes to its initial state in the time between the two bit 1 inputs as shown in Fig. 2e.
-The difference in magnetization dynamics for the input patterns of 1111 and 1001 can be clearly seen from the corresponding amplitudes in the FFT spectrum shown in Figs. 2c and 2f.
+For the input pattern 1111 in Fig. 2a, the Mx response in the Fig. 2b shows the magnetization oscillations with varying amplitude for each bit 1 inputs and the corresponding FFT spectrum in Fig. 2c.
+For the 1001 pattern in Fig.2d, the magnetization relaxes to its initial state in the time between the two bit 1 inputs as shown in Fig. 2e and the FFT spectrum in Fig. 2f.
+The difference in magnetization dynamics for the input patterns of 1111 and 1001 can be clearly seen from the corresponding amplitudes in the FFT spectrum (Figs. 2c and 2f).
 In order to classify the input patterns, and for feature extraction from the outputs, we resort to the classical tool of filtering in the area of signal processing.
 Inspired by the filter neuron concept in recurrent neural network for feature extraction and processing time varying outputs, we utilize the same in filtering a particular feature in the output data47,48.